AdrienChampion/induction_for_dummies/src/readme.md

 - <adrien.champion@ocamlpro.com>

 This book broadly discusses *induction* as a *formal verification* technique, which here really means *formal program verification*.
-We will use concrete, runnable examples whenever possible.
+I will use concrete, runnable examples whenever possible.
 Some of them can run directly in a browser, while others require to run small easy-to-retrieve tools locally.
 Such is the case for pretty much all examples dealing directly with induction.